websemantics/lifejournal/README.md

   \ \ \L\ \\ \ \ \ \_/\  __/     /\ \_\ \/\ \L\ \ \ \_\ \ \ \/ /\ \/\ \/\ \L\.\_ \_\ \_
    \ \____/ \ \_\ \_\\ \____\    \ \____/\ \____/\ \____/\ \_\ \ \_\ \_\ \__/.\_\/\____\
     \/___/   \/_/\/_/ \/____/     \/___/  \/___/  \/___/  \/_/  \/_/\/_/\/__/\/_/\/____/
+     A living life calendar
 ```
 > Document, visualize and navigate your life, ...

 ## Inspirations